cdot/Hotpot/README.md

 the location, speed and direction of the device.

 The Hotpot server rules can use the estimated return time to decide whether to enable services or not.
+Mobiles can also demand an override, if the rules allow it.

 # Routing